arangodb/docs/3.7/graphs-satellite-graphs-management.md

 for all collections within the graph.
 They have their `distributeShardsLike` attribute set to the name of the initial collection.
 This collection can not be dropped as long as other collections follow its sharding (i.e. they need to be dropped first).
-This is also true if e.g. a SubSatelliteGraph is beeing created out of another one and all the collections of the SubSatelliteGraph are following the initial collection of the parent SatelliteGraph.
+This is also true if e.g. a SubSatelliteGraph is being created out of another one and all the collections of the SubSatelliteGraph are following the initial collection of the parent SatelliteGraph.